Murder by Inaction

 - In Lillian Hellman's 1939 play The Little Foxes (later made into a 1941 film starring Bette Davis), Horace decides to cut his evil wife Regina out of his will, and tells her so.
 Shortly thereafter he feels a heart attack coming on and asks Regina for his pills.
 She does nothing, instead watching as he collapses.
 He dies a few hours later without changing his will.

 - Little Shop of Horrors: Seymour tries to shoot Orin the Depraved Dentist, but can't bring himself to.
-Moments later, Orin gets himself high inside a mask full of gas, but finds he can't get it off and begs Seymour to help him get it off (while he laugh maniacally.)
+Moments later, Orin gets himself high inside a mask full of Nitous oxide (laughing gas), but finds he can't get it off and begs Seymour to help him get it off (while he laugh maniacally.)
 Seymour just stands by and Orin suffocates.

-- Amnesia: Justine: The titular character is presented with the option of doing this three times as a Secret Test of Character given to you by yourself, since Justine is the amnesiac Player Character.
+- Amnesia: Justine: The player character is presented with the option of doing this three times as a Secret Test of Character given to you by the title character, the Ax-Crazy Justine, aka yourself, since Justine is the amnesiac Player Character.

 - Ghost Recon: Future Soldier: The Ghost team deployed in Russia was about to take out the leader of the coup in Moscow when they were ordered by the US government to take him in alive.
 Ghost Leader is pissed off at this, but doesn't do anything to help the coup leader escape from being killed by an incoming train since he said "our orders were not to touch you."